 Brian Culbertson, founder and artistic director of the Napa Valley Jazz Getaway, began his musical journey at the age of 8 on piano, adding drums at 9, trombone at 10 then bass at 12.
 He grew up near Chicago, Illinois, loving genre-crossing jazz-pop artists such as Earth, Wind & Fire, Chicago, Tower of Power, The Brecker Brothers, David Sanborn, Yellowjackets and Chick Corea.
 So naturally gifted was Brian, his 7th grade piano recital consisted of all original tunes.
-Brian flourished in high school bands where he won several Downbeat® Magazine student awards before moving downtown Chicago to complete his musical studies at DePaul University.
+Brian flourished in high school bands where he won several Downbeat® Magazine student awards before moving to downtown Chicago to complete his musical studies at DePaul University.
 He then went on to compose jingles for clients such as United Airlines, Gatorade, Sears and McDonald’s in the bustling city’s highly competitive advertising community throughout the 90's.

 In 1994, at age 20, Brian self-produced his debut album, Long Night Out.
 Since then, Brian has released fourteen more albums, toured around the world, seen his name at the top of Billboard and radio charts, worked and performed with industry all-stars like Maurice White, Larry Graham, Ray Parker Jr., Musiq Soulchild, Ledisi, Chuck Brown, and “Bootsy” Collins to name a few, and received numerous awards including being nominated for a 2012 NAACP Image Award and a 2012 Soul Train Award.
 Regardless of his success, fans can rest assured that with 15 albums and counting, Brian Culbertson always brings his very best - and brings the very best out of others - in all of his broad-ranging musical endeavors.
-Check out Brian’s current album, Another Long Night Out -- a complete re-imagining of Long Night Out, featuring some of the legends of jazz that inspired him over 20 years ago.
+Check out Brian’s new live recording, "LIVE - 20th ANNIVERSARY TOUR" which is a 2-disc set due out January 12th!
+It's currently available for pre-order.

 *Brian is putting together three completely different shows as part of the 2015 Getaway with each show featuring special guests.
 Don't miss these one time shows!